 Authorized and informational copies are both “certified copies.”

 Signatures and social security numbers will be redacted.

 Please be advised that the County Clerk-Recorder Division maintains death records that occurred in San Mateo County only.

-You may obtain a death certificate by mail request or by using VitalChek, INC.
+You may obtain a death certificate in three ways:

 Requests for pre-1966 Death Records require a 24-hour notice to retrieve from our off-site facility.
 Persons wanting to order copies of these records are requested to fill out an Application for Certified Copy of Death.
 Copies of these forms are available online or in our office.
 Records will be available the following business day upon receipt of the application.